nalinbhatt/nalinbhatt/Readme.md

 I am currently working as a Research Intern at [Eudoxys LLC](https://www.eudoxys.com) under Dr. David Chassin.
 I previously worked as an Economics Intern at [Agoric](https://agoric.com/roadmap) under Dr. Bill Tulloh and before that I was a research assistant to [Dr. Kevin McCabe](https://github.com/Kmccabe) at [The Center for the Study of Neuroeconomics](https://github.com/gmucsn).

+## Eudoxys LLC Internship (Current) [FidoPower](https://github.com/fidopower/optimal_sizing_placement)
+My current duties include
+- Aiding in the implementation of the Optimal Power Flow (OPF) and the Optimal Sizing Problem (OSP) using cvxpy in GridlabD
+-  Validating OPF and OSP solutions using pypower test cases and comparing results with a third party solver

 ## MA Thesis
 [The Cost of Decentralization?
 Welfare Comparisons between Double Auctions and Automated Market Makers in Transactive Energy Markets](https://github.com/nalinbhatt/MA_thesis)
 - Built a Python-based agent-based model (ABM) and value-function iteration (VFI) optimization to compare welfare outcomes between Double Auction (DA) and Automated Market Maker (AMM) mechanisms.